qualifiedleads/xandr-ui/README.md

 ![IF impressions reach 1000, AND clicks are 0, THEN blacklist](https://i.imgur.com/VNtEFSo.jpg) _This Rule says: IF impressions reach 1000, AND clicks are 0, THEN blacklist._

-How to generate this example Rule
+How to generate this example decision tree :palm_tree: Rule
 - set a benchmark such as '>= 1000 impressions'
 ![auto rule setup](https://i.imgur.com/s2AGU3T.jpg)
 - click the 'F+' button to add a field